Nostalgie Wallonie: History

 A year later in 1989, Pro Public disbanded, and the four frequencies of Nostalgie are bought by the NRJ Group.

 On the night from 4 on 5 February 1993, Nostalgie starts broadcasting in Brussels on the frequency of the defunct station Top FM on 100.0 MHz, and is today still broadcasting there on this frequency.

 In 2008, Nostalgie started broadcasting in Flanders as Nostalgie Vlaanderen.
+In 2023, the station changed its name to Play Nostalgie.

 Frequencies

 Nostalgie Wallonie broadcasts on FM throughout Wallonia including Brussels, but can also be heard in parts of Flanders on the following frequencies: